- Off road parking

 Llan Ffestiniog 2 miles.
 An attractive 18th century, detached cottage in a wonderful "away from it all" location in the Hafod Fawr Forest, on the slopes of the Cynfal Valley, two miles from Llan Ffestiniog, close to the centre of Snowdonia National Park.
 This former farmhouse combines original character and modern facilities, with exposed beams and a stone fireplace with log burner creating a real cottage atmosphere.
 The tranquil setting offers stunning views of the Snowdonia Mountain Range and is superb for climbing and walking, or mountain biking along the excellent trails in the area.
 The Manod Mawr/Bach mountains and the hidden Manod Lake are 4 miles away, or visit Porthmadog with its marina and the enormous beach at Black Rock Sands.
 Betws-y-Coed, Portmeirion, Harlech Castle and the Ffestiniog Railway are all within easy reach.
 A peaceful retreat, ideal any time of the year.

-Three bedrooms: 2 x doubles, 1 x single with additional pull-out bed (when pull-out bed is in use this room is small).
+Three bedrooms: 2 x double, 1 x single.
 Bathroom with bath, shower over, basin, WC & underfloor heating.
 Fitted kitchen.
 Utility/drying room.
 Sitting room with dining area & log burning stove.

 Electric storage heaters with log burner in sitting room.
 Electric oven & hob, microwave, fridge, washing machine, tumble dryer, dishwasher.
 DVD (screen for watching DVDs available but no TV reception).
 Wireless broadband.
 Electricity & starter pack for log burner inc. in rent.
 Bed linen & towels inc. in rent.
 Ample off road parking.
 Lockable bike storage.
 Front grassed area with stunning mountain views, rear garden with stream, furniture & BBQ.
 Two well-behaved dogs welcome.
 Sorry, no smoking.
 Shop 3.9 miles, pub 4.2 miles.
 Note: Unfenced stream-children should be supervised.
 Note: This property is situated 1 mile from the main road, up a steep forestry commission track, which can be dangerous in snow & icy conditions.